Power of a Woman: Overview

 The album was a success and charted at number 6 in the UK Albums Chart in 1995.
 Eternal worked with new producers, giving them a slightly more R&B feel than their previous album Always & Forever.
 Power of a Woman received a positive reaction from critics, and the album was later re-released with a bonus disc featuring dance remixes.

-Power of a Woman gave Eternal another 4 top 10 singles, "Power of a Woman", "I Am Blessed", and remixed versions of "Good Thing" and "Secrets".
+Power of a Woman gave Eternal another 4 top 10 singles, the title track, "I Am Blessed", and remixed versions of "Good Thing" and "Secrets".
 "It Will Never End" was planned to be the fifth release, but this was later cancelled due to Eternal releasing "Someday", which was the theme tune to Disney's 1996 film The Hunchback of Notre Dame.
-Redemption Song was also scheduled to be a single but was scrapped when the trio were chosen to record Someday.
-Redemption Song would've acted as the fourth single.
+"Who Are You?" was released as a single in Japan only.
+"Who Are You?" was used in a South East Asian Toyota advertisement, and reached no. 1 on the Japanese singles chart.

 In 1996 the album was re-released as a two CD set.
-CD one was the same as the prior release and CD two was titled "The Number On Dance Mixes" and included six remixes of previous singles.
-The Australian version of the album includes their debut single "Stay" as a bonus track at the end of the album.
+Disc one contains the original album and disc two is titled The Number One Dance Mixes and contains six remixes of previous Eternal singles.

+The Australian version of Power of a Woman includes their debut single "Stay" as a bonus track at the end of the album.